hazybluedot/hazyblue.me/content/posts/2013-06-26-whitehead-on-the-holodeck.md

 Murray's expedition through the future landscape of narratives in cyberspace.

-Siting that digital environments are:
+Noting that digital environments are:

 - procedural
 - participatory